Xano-verse/dotfiles/dwm/README.md

       ├── patches
       ├── statusbar\_scripts
       │   └── \> the shell scripts for the statusbar
       └── \> the dwmblocks patch for the bar

+* dwm
+    * custom-scripts
+        scripts for keybindings or other things

+    * dotdwm
+        equivalent of ~/.dwm folder, has autostart script

+    * dwm
+        the main dwm folder

+        * patches

+        * dwmblocks

+            * patches

+            * statusbar_scripts
+                the shell scripts for the statusbar

+        * the dwmblocks patch for the bar